The hands-on lab is part of these learning paths

 This approach is particularly useful when you consider that each request and response can be attached to a custom mapping template, in order to perform custom data manipulation or improve API backward compatibility.

-We will see how to define a simple API and how to connect it to AWS Lambda.
+In this Lab, you will see how to define a simple API and how to connect it to AWS Lambda.
 This provides a nice way to obtain a scalable backend for modern web applications or mobile apps.
-We will configure custom stages, protect resources with an API key, and explain how to best connect API Gateway stages with AWS Lambda versions and aliases.
+You will configure custom stages, protect resources with an API key, and explain how to best connect API Gateway stages with AWS Lambda versions and aliases.
+You will learn about AWS Lambda's basic configuration, monitoring, and versioning as you progress through the Lab.

 About the Author